MCH Questions in colon

 d) Follow up, first test of CEA in 8-10 days followed by weekly tests thereafter

-30. All are false about adenomatous polyposis syndrome except
+30. All are true about adenomatous polyposis syndrome except

 B. Attenuated FAP has less than 100 polyps and delayed onset (50-55 yrs)